-The Trust Chief Executive Officer or appropriate nominated representative in their absence will acting as Hearing Officer, hear evidence from both parties at a formal disciplinary hearing and make a decision regarding the outcome of the hearing including what, if any, disciplinary action will be taken.
+The Trust Chief Executive Officer or appropriate nominated representative in their absence will acting as Hearing Officer, hear evidence from both parties at a formal disciplinary hearing and decide regarding the outcome of the hearing including what, if any, disciplinary action will be taken.
 They will conduct the hearing and make their decision in good faith.